unik-name/docs.unikname.network/docs/cli.md

 #### Parameters

 - `-k --propertyKey`, Key of the property to unset. (multiple occurrences)
 - `--fee` : Specify a dynamic fee in satoUNIK.
-Defaults to `100000000 satUNIK = 1 UNIK`.
+Defaults to `100000000 satoUNIK = 1 UNIK`.
 - `-f --format` (optional): Specify how to format the output [json|yaml].
 Default to Json.

 Some [global parameters](#global-parameters) may apply to this command.